-The Apple Public CA issues and administers X.509 Certificates with an Email Protection purpose, in the Extended Key Usage extension, used to provide secure email.
-This type of Certificate may be used to digitally sign an email message from a verified email address.
-S/MIME Certificates are intended only to indicate that the email is from an authorized email account, but do not provide any assurance of the identity of the sending party.
-Further, emails associated with an S/MIME Certificate are not intended to replace a written or electronic signature.
+The Apple Public CA issues and administers X.509 Certificates with an Email Protection purpose used to provide secure email.
+This type of Certificate can be used to digitally sign and/or encrypt an email message.
+S/MIME Certificates are intended only to indicate that the email message is from an authorized email account, but do not provide any assurance of the identity of the sending party.
+Further, email messages associated with an S/MIME Certificate are not intended to replace a written or electronic signature.